The “Edge” of AI

 Clément Thiriet February 24, 2024

 In the age of smart devices, the demand for instant AI responses keeps growing.
 The solution?
 Smaller LLMs, served close to users.
-Lots of diverse efforts are pioneering AI at the edge:

 • Apple's MLX framework allows you to efficiently run large models on Apple Silicon chip.